jeanquark/sentinelOauth/readme.md

 # OAuth service as an extension of the Sentinel 2 package for Laravel 5.2

 Allow new users to register and sign in to your application via third party websites like Google, Facebook, Github or LinkedIn.
+All steps are explained in [this](http://www.jmkleger.com/post/add-oauth-to-sentinel-2) blog post.

 ## Installation